 Oregon Nursing Programs and Degrees Guide

 The following guide is designed to provide you with essential information on the many nursing programs available in the state of Oregon.
 The colleges and universities in Oregon afford undergraduate and graduate students the opportunity to earn a nursing degree in such concentrations as nursing education, nursing administration, and family nurse practitioner.
 However, a traditional nursing program isn’t always a viable option.
-Earning an online bachelor’s or master’s in nursing degree, from such online universities as Western Governors University, is a convenient, flexible alternative.
+Earning an online bachelor’s or master’s in nursing degree can be a convenient, flexible alternative.

 - 16 colleges and universities offer an associate’s degree in nursing.